Brela/brela/README.md

 ## About Me:

-- 👨‍💻 I’m currently working on [website freelancing](https://brela-portfolio.netlify.app/), [daily codewars challenges](https://brela-codewars.netlify.app//), and utilizing APIs.
+- 👨‍💻 I’m currently working on [website freelancing](https://brela-portfolio.netlify.app/), [daily codewars challenges](https://brela-codewars.netlify.app//).

 - 📖 Looking to collaborate on **open source projects**

 - 💬 Happy to chat or answer any questions, feel welcome to **reach out**!

-- 👨‍💻 Excited to learn React
+- 👨‍💻 Excited to make an app with React

 - 📧 How to reach me **claybreland1@gmail.com**